Giampaolo Menichelli

-Giampaolo Menichelli ([dʒamˈpaːolo meniˈkɛlli]; born 29 June 1938) is a former Italian footballer, who played as a winger.
+Giampaolo Menichelli ([dʒamˈpaːolo meniˈkɛlli]; born 29 June 1938) is an Italian footballer who played as a winger.
 Menichelli was a fast, agile winger, with good technical ability, and he was known for mainly being a team player, despite also having an eye for goal.
 His brother Franco was an Olympic champion in gymnastics.

 Club career

 Menichelli played for 12 seasons (261 games, 60 goals) in the Serie A for A.S.
 Roma, A.C.
-Parma, Juventus F.C., Brescia Calcio and Cagliari Calcio.
+Parma, Juventus FC, Brescia Calcio and Cagliari Calcio.
 Whilst at Roma, he formed a notable partnership with fellow winger Alberto Orlando, winning the 1960–61 Inter-Cities Fairs Cup.
 With Juventus he won the Coppa Italia over Herrera's "Grande Inter" during the 1964–65 season, finishing the competition as top scorer, with 3 goals, also reaching the final of the 1964–65 Inter-Cities Fairs Cup, only to lose 1–0 to Ferencváros in Turin.
 He also won the 1966–67 Serie A title during his six seasons in Turin, scoring an impressive 11 goals in 33 appearances during the league winning season.